GiantSteps/MC-Sonaar/Pd/essentiaRT~/readme.txt

 Pd-version
 ———————————

+—FIXED——FIXED——FIXED——FIXED——FIXED——FIXED——FIXED——FIXED——FIXED
 There is a problem when loading on the last Pd-extended (v.
 0.43.4; Tcl v.
 8.5.11).
 It seems that is related to TCL code.
 In my computer (angel), it loads the 1st time I open the patch after booting (and then I need to restart computer!).
 Then, when I try to modify it (change the threshold, for example) it will freeze the GUI for the object.
 However, it seems to run better in in Pd-extended (v.
 0.42.5, tcl v.
 8.4.19), so I am testing in that environment temporarily.
 In general, I have been experiencing problems with GUI object, such as canvas, view-on-parent and the like in the newest pd-extended (0.43.4).
+—FIXED——FIXED——FIXED——FIXED——FIXED——FIXED——FIXED——FIXED——FIXED

 Performance
 ———————————